Marker Logo

 Significance Statement:

-residence in 1969 [died August 26, 2023].
+The property meets the criteria for LAHCM designation because it is identified with "historic personages."
+Television game show host Bob Barker purchased the property as his residence in 1969 [died August 26, 2023].
 The property is also the former site of the estate of Harrison Gray Otis, publisher of the Los Angeles Times.
-After Otis's death, portions of the land were purchased and redeveloped by Charles E. Toberman, widely known as the father of Hollywood for his role in developing many of the area's subdivisions and iconic commercial structures.
+After Otis's death, portions of the land were purchased and redeveloped by Charles E. Toberman, widely known as the

 Outpost Estates - Est. 1927 image.
 Click for full size.

-Photographed By Craig Baker, August 26, 2023
+Photographed by Craig Baker, August 26, 2023

 4. Outpost Estates - Est. 1927

 Credits.
-This page was last revised on August 30, 2023.
+This page was last revised on September 25, 2024.
 It was originally submitted on August 27, 2023, by Craig Baker of Sylmar, California.
-This page has been viewed 364 times since then and 290 times this year.
+This page has been viewed 1,034 times since then and 89 times this year.
 Photos: 1, 2, 3, 4. submitted on August 27, 2023, by Craig Baker of Sylmar, California.

 m=231535